The Manager Training Most Needed

 Life isn’t a sitcom.
 Snarky comebacks work great for sitcom comedians, but they create dissonance, tension, and conflict in real life.
 They are a heavy drag on progress, productivity, and profit.

 - Self-management gets little or no attention

-People training or enhancing your human engineering skills is the most needed, the most important and the most effective thing you can do for yourself and your team.
+Move the needle upward for humanity by enhancing your human engineering skills.
+It is the most important and the most effective thing you can do for yourself and your team.

 Join Brian’s list here…

 © Brian Braudis 2020, All rights reservedTags: Productivity, Profit, Progress, Training